jozefg/blog/posts/2015-01-09-constructivism.md

 fact pretty much every logic has a constructive cousin.
 They all share this notion of "We need a direct proof to be true" however.
 One thing to note that is that some constructive logics conflict a bit with intuitionism.
-In particular some of these logics add axioms that conflict with the idea that "we only know what we have a proof for".
 While intuitionism might have provided some of the basis for constructive logics gradually people have poked and pushed the boundaries away from *just* Brouwer's intuitionism.
 For example both Markov's principle and Church's thesis state something about *all* computable functions.
 While they may be reasonable statements we can't